 This law applies to any of the above entities, regardless of their geographic location.
 It is enough that these entities store and/or process personal data of EU citizens to make them subjected to GDPR rules.

-An important point is whether EU law really can be enforced outside the EU.
+A relevant point is whether EU law really can be enforced outside the EU.
 The EU states that GDPR does apply to all companies that offer products or services in the EU and/or process information of EU citizens.
 If the defendant has no economic interests within the EU and no other ties to the EU, the possibilities for the EU to enforce GDPR abroad would seem to be extremely limited, as long as the GDPR transgression is not a crime in the respective country.
-This web site (savazzi.net) offers neither products nor services, and is not hosted in the EU.
+This web site (www.savazzi.net) offers neither products nor services, and is not hosted in the EU.
 Furthermore, being a personal web site, it is outside the scope of GDPR.

 A non-EU company or organization that does process information on EU citizens (for examples by logging IP addresses of web visitors from the EU) is exempted from GDPR record-keeping obligations (in this case, primarily the safe archiving of web visitor information) if the organization has fewer than 250 employees or members (GDPR Article 30.5).
 For this reason, savazzi.net and its web site (which are purely personal and managed by one person), are exempted from GDPR record keeping regulations and from the obligation of collecting the consent of EU citizens before storing their personal information.